FTCTeam10298/Website/members/members.md

 ![](images/profileJames.jpeg)
 ### James Penrose

-Team role: Coder, Builder
+Team role: Team Lead, Coder, Builder
-Years in FIRST: 3
+Years in FIRST: 4
-Age: 15
+Age: 16
 Grade: 9th
 Favorite food: Korean BBQ

 James has done FLL for two years on team 32221 Thunder Chickens as a programmer and builder, the team went to LA regionals twice and won a programming award and numerous design awards.
 He is excited to now start FTC.
 He enjoys doing kickboxing and Brazilian Ju-Jitsu.
 He is learning to be a Programmer and Robot designer.
+Check him out at his Linkedin profile: https://www.linkedin.com/in/james-penrose-b23a1a22b/

 <br>